 Quality Assurance measures customer satisfaction with Consumer Satisfaction Surveys.
-All consumers for whom an Individualized Plan for Employment was developed and implemented are surveyed on questions pertaining to service delivery (including timeliness and substantiality) and staff responsiveness.
+All consumers for whom a service plan was developed and implemented are surveyed on questions pertaining to the timeliness and quality of service delivery as well as staff responsiveness.
 They are also asked to provide recommendations for improvement.
 The results are compiled and disseminated to Senior Managers on a quarterly and annual basis.
 As a part of continuous quality improvement, Senior Managers use survey results to make changes to the strategies and action plans on the Strategic Management Plan and assess management and staff training needs.